 The fact that these units last 10 years is also pretty remarkable.
 Every time you close a faucet in your home, a water hammer occurs.
 In a nutshell, water flows through your pipes (and your water filter) at a relatively fast rate.
 When you shut off the faucet, this flow suddenly stops.
 The energy gets dissipated to a variety of appliances, including your water filter.

-Inferior filters start to crack and lose their structural integrity much sooner than 10 years as a result of this force.
+Inferior filters start to crack and lose their structural integrity much sooner than 10 years as a result of this force (water heaters may smell and shorten it’s life expectancy as a result).

 How To Change The Filter